A Few Items to Consider When Moving Abroad From Canada

 [Please keep in mind that everyone’s specific situation is unique, always seek expert advice from the appropriate parties.
-Regarding tax, ensure you receive experienced, professional advice from a firm specializing in tax advice.
-Trowbridge has been providing such tax expertise for 15 years, on a global basis and is available for consultations.]
+Regarding tax, ensure you receive experienced, professional advice from a firm specializing in tax consulting.
+Trowbridge has been providing such tax expertise for 15 years, on a global basis, and is available for consultations.]

 Ruby Chouhan, Client Services and Business Development, Rental Division